peteash10/2017-body-of-work/words/1 - Opening Statement markdown.md

 When the outliers are people, and the questions being asked are politically motivated, who is left out of the picture?

+OR

+All photographs are lies masquerading as truth.
+So, use that for something.